TheSatanicFlame/CPPPortfolio/_learning/week-3.md

 Provide as much context as possible.
 Use code snippets or take screenshots of what you were able to accomplish.
 Please provide references to any additional sources of information that helped you.
 -->

+This week I followed the classes and started to experiment with classes and spritemaps.
+I am going to build a 2D platformer like Mario, but the character is a ninja and has sushi and other japanese food as powerups.
+I had a bit of trouble with making objects but with a bit of help from the Bert I managed to do it!

 ## Check

 <!---